arv020/DSC232R_WESAD_Project/README.md

 ![Image](https://github.com/user-attachments/assets/835cf4a7-6fcb-4363-b0a9-37c8431d3781)

-**Figure 30.** Shows how statistics such as the mean and median and std were the most infuential import features as part of this model.
+**Figure 29.** Shows how statistics such as the mean and median and std were the most infuential important features as part of this model.

 **Model 3: Sensor Data + Survey Data**